Become a registered intermediary

 Independent intermediaries work to facilitate communication for vulnerable people who are suspects or defendants in Crown Prosecution Service (CPS) cases and participants in family courts, tribunals or hearings.

-You can contact Communicourt or Triangle.
+You can contact The Intermediary and Cooperative (TIC), Communicourt or Triangle.

 Further training courses